The ShinsungHwa of Yogananda (2019)(2022) – Art Capturing the Light of the Soul

 What started as a single speaking engagement became a lifelong mission.
 Yogananda traveled across America, drawing crowds of thousands who were hungry for something their material success couldn’t provide.
 He eventually settled in Los Angeles, establishing the Self-Realization Fellowship to share his teachings.

-Revolutionary Ideas That Changed Everything
+Revolutionary Ideas

 Yogananda didn’t just teach meditation—he brought revolutionary concepts that transformed Western thinking.
 His message was simple yet profound: “Only God exists,” and everything we see is like a cosmic movie with God as the director.
 This ancient Indian wisdom was brand new to most Americans.